 With so many recent data breaches, strong passwords are more essential than ever.

 We’ve transitioned to using secure password management apps like 1Password, which gives you a single, very safe place to generate, store, and retrieve all your passwords.
 Setting up an account for your kids is a great idea.
+(We’re now 1PW affiliates but have recommended them for ages)

 Even so, kids should still know the secret sauce to creating safe passwords as recommended by experts, including: